aswamina/ng-bookstore-sample/README.md

 - Flask

 # Setting up
--Install python
+- Install python
--Install pip
+- Install pip
--Install virtualenv : pip install virtualenv and pip install virtualenvwrapper.  on Windows, the latter is replaced by pip install virtualenvwrapper-win
+- Install virtualenv : pip install virtualenv and pip install virtualenvwrapper.  on Windows, the latter is replaced by pip install virtualenvwrapper-win
--Create a virtualenv folder: mkproject <projectnmae>.
+- Create a virtualenv folder: mkproject <projectnmae>.
 On Windows, use mkvirtualenv <projectname> and setprojectdir <projectname>
--cd <projectname>
+- cd <projectname>
--install the Python dependencies : pip install flask
+- install the Python dependencies : pip install flask

 #To run it:
-cd Books
+- cd Books
-python books.py
+- python books.py
-Open a browser, like Chrome and type URL : http://127.0.0.1:5000/
+- Open a browser, like Chrome and type URL : http://127.0.0.1:5000/

 #Running the program
 If you have deactivated the environment,  you can get back in by typing : workon <projectname>